JTYKolesar/azure-freesubs-signup/README.md

 <h2>Objective</h2>

 This guide will demonstrate how to do the following:
-  - Create a FREE* Azure account
+  - Setup a FREE* Azure account
   - Create a Resource Group
   - Create a Storage Account
-  - Build a Virtual Machine
+  - Create a Virtual Machine (VM)
-  - How to connect to the VM using Remote Desktop
+  - Connect to the VM using Remote Desktop

 <h2>Requirements</h2>